Contents

 Figure 3: 3D model of an office building

 During the construction phase, regular drone flights support the documentation of damage and construction progress.
 Errors can be detected at an early stage and causes can be identified by analysing the construction progress.
 If necessary, the actual status and target status are compared on a daily basis.
 Relevant deviations thus become visible before they cause major damage.
-The collected information is available on demand in the cloud worldwide.
+The information collected is available on demand in the cloud worldwide.
 Quality officers and other stakeholders can take precise measurements and provide important information remotely.

-Once construction is complete, the construction progress can be analysed based on data.
+Once construction is complete, the construction process can be analysed based on data.
 The important conclusions are recorded for future projects, while the client and your advertising department can look forward to time lapses and before-and-after comparisons.

 We have described in detail why drones are the way forward for construction companies.
 Now the ball is in your court.
 Leave us your email address now and we'll get back to you shortly with more information.